Skip to content

 Everyone knows that child predators are out there and of course, a child being sexually assaulted is something that any parent would fear.
 So why exactly aren’t we talking about it?
 I think that there are a few reasons.
 Many of us grew up in homes where our parents didn’t talk to us about sex and so it still may feel uncomfortable and taboo.
 Another challenge is that when parents think about sexual abuse, both the threat itself and the solutions feel frightening, but vague.
 We all know how car accidents happen, and we know that appropriate restraints will keep our kids safe.
 We all understand drowning, and we know to keep children who cannot swim away from open water.
 Understanding how sexual abuse happens and how to protect our children from it is far more difficult to conceptualize and because of that, feels more complicated to address.
 But it doesn’t have to be.
 If we make implementing strategies to reduce the likelihood of sexual abuse and talking to kids about sexual abuse a standard part of injury prevention in childhood, just as we implement so many other safety measures and talk to them about so many other topics, we can start to combat an epidemic that has lived in the shadows for far too long.

 Sexual abuse itself requires access to a child, compliance from a child, and secrecy.
 Therefore, protecting children from sexual abuse requires a three-pronged approach.
 Parents can dramatically decrease the likelihood of their children being victimized by being mindful of who has access to their children.
 That said, of course our children are going to be in contact with adults outside of our presence, including teachers, coaches, childcare providers, family friends, and relatives.
-Building children’s self-esteem and confidence makes them less desirable targets for predators.
-This is achieved by educating children on the behaviors to look out for and what to do if they encounter them.
-As a result, children are less likely to be approached by predators and less likely to comply if they are.
+Building children’s self-esteem and confidence, to make them less desirable targets for predators, in conjunction with educating children on what predator behaviors they should be looking out for and what to do if they see them, makes children less likely to be approached by predators and less likely to comply if they are.
 Finally, fostering open conversations and facilitating strong communication within our families increases the likelihood that children will reject commands of secrecy and be willing to disclose concerning encounters that they may experience early on.

 So how is this helpful to know and where should a family begin?
 Parents frequently feel intimidated and uncertain about talking to their kids about sex at all, let alone sexual abuse.
 Part of the problem is feeling overwhelmed by how much there is to say and not knowing where to start.
 My favorite beginning applies to children of all age groups and has the great advantage of being simple, non-threatening, and effective: An adult should never ask a kid (including a teen) to keep a secret.
 I’ve worked as a pediatric emergency medicine physician for almost 20 years and unfortunately, I see cases of sexual abuse frequently.
 In almost every case of sexual abuse I’ve seen where the perpetrator has been known to the child, the element of secrecy has played a critically important role in how the abuser has manipulated his victim.
 It is important to distinguish that a secret is different from a surprise.
 A surprise is something that somebody will eventually find out and is designed to make a person happy.
 A surprise is baking a friend a birthday cake.
 With a secret, no one else should ever know, and if people found out, they probably would not be happy about it.
 If our children know that adults should never ask a child to keep a secret (and that if that ever happens, they should tell a parent or other adult immediately), that is a good first step towards avoiding abuse.
 While there is much more to be discussed, initiating a first conversation is often the hardest part and broaching these topics with our children is a necessity.